pippinbarr/i-shoot/process/Process-Journal.md

 - "He" + "s-" could be a problem - easy for it to become "He's" or "His" or "Is"

 But the larger take home is that a _lot_ of this works perfectly.
 So I think I can go ahead with some small amount of caution and actually build out a slice through the game that you legitimately play with UI stuff.
 This would enabled a fuller experience and let me work out how to indicate what's happening with nice UIish tricks and so on.
 Then I can move over to the "dynamic system" problem side of things.
 For now let's make a nice looking slice?

+---

+# Friday, 26 October 2018, 13:06PM

+Ok hi.
+Jesus.
+Well it's been seven weeks since I wrote anything here.
+SEVEN WEEKS.
+That is the nature of the semester.
+I last wrote at the end of the first week of classes, and now here we are, eight weeks in and I feel like I haven't had an edgewise moment to work on this project.

+Let's be honest, some amount of it is a reluctance because, like _A Series of Gunshots_ and a couple other games, it's not necessarily that fun to work on.
+It lacks humour.
+On purpose, but it still lacks it, and that's a strong motivational factor to subtract, at least for me.

+So here I am, back in the saddle.
+As per my last entry, it seems like the point at this stage is just to build the thing.
+I should still do a slice just because I may need to iron out some workflow things, work out a data representation of the story, blah blah, but really it's just time.

+I mean, I know this journal is largely supposed to be about the nature of design and so on, but some of the nature of design is just the emotional connection with a project.
+And right now I think I need to reconnect, of course, but also just to try to plow through, get it done, and move on.
+Move on.
+This is not the game that saves the world.
+That's Red Dead Redemption 2, ha ha.

+---